sascha432/trailing_edge_dimmer/README.md

 [Change Log v2.2.1](CHANGELOG.md)

-## Version 2.2.x

-Version 3.0.x has been cancelled and the most useful features will go into 2.2.x.
-That also means that the serial protocol won't change and only new features require changes on the master side.

 ## Patching the Arduino libary

 The Arduino library requires a small patch.
 While building, an error will show up